elyall/wandb_on_slurm/README.md

 cd wandb_on_slurm
 bash example_torch/setup.sh
 ```
-For those using aws-plugin-for-slurm, if you haven't done so run `bash copy_wandb_key.sh` to copy the W&B API key into an accessible directory.
+For those using aws-plugin-for-slurm, if you haven't done so run `bash aws/copy_wandb_key.sh` to copy the W&B API key into an accessible directory.

 Next submit your slurm job to the job queue:
 ```